 See this as an opportunity to get the basics right, including layout, ventilation and accessibility to persons with disabilities and special needs.
-Although it can be expensive to alter the plumbing or pipes to facilitate better layout and access, a radical change can justify the cost if it makes a significant improvement to the functionality of the space.
+Although it can be expensive to alter the plumbing or pipes to facilitate better design and access, a radical change can justify the cost if it makes a significant improvement to the functionality of the space.

 Skimp On Products

 A washroom in an office block will not suffer the same treatment as its counterpart in a school building or sporting complex, but choose fixtures, fittings and materials with the worst-case scenario in mind.
 Only consider durable, easy to maintain materials, resistant to vandalism and neglect.

 Your number one priority is to present a pristine space at all times, which is far more attainable with a low maintenance setup.
 Tiled or panelled walls, as well as glass block and aluminium panels, are easier to clean than its painted counterparts and saves on resources such as water and chemicals.

 Construct floors to be waterproof, with non-slip materials like ceramic tiles or natural stone.
 Grout is a catch-all for grime and requires special cleaning from time to time.
 Replacing it with seamless, one-piece epoxy flooring or a similar membrane will require less maintenance and a dinge-free floor.

 Fixtures are a significant source of cross-contamination, even if regularly cleaned and disinfected.
 Automatic air dryers, soap dispensers and sensor-operated flush valves enhance both the perception and the reality of cleanliness.